liamzebedee/quark-blockchain/README.md

 A decentralized horizontally-scaled state machine that can transfer 1,000,000 unique tokens on Uniswap in a single atomic transaction.
 How?

  * **UXTO-like storage**.
 Transactions only lock the parts of state they modify, there is no global state lock like in EVM.
- * ...**distributed**.
+ * ...that's **distributed**.
 Instead of every node storing the entire state, we partition the data in the same way Google's Bigtable/Spanner scales to trillions of rows.
- * ...**decoupled from execution**.
-STARK proofs are the answer - self-contained transactions that prove the storage leaves they updated, in `O(log N)` time.
+ * ...that's **decoupled from execution**.
+Self-contained transactions that prove the storage leaves they updated, in `O(log N)` time.
+Built using Cairo STARK's.

-This is a **completely new L1 architecture** that scales better than Rollups and Solana, and doesn't compromise on decentralization.

 ## Install